 For the third and final phase, the team developed the Experience station application.
 The purpose of this station was to immerse the visitor into a simulated travel environment where biometric data could be combined with high-quality digital content and head-tracking technology to enhance their in-flight experience.

 When users approached this station, which featured multiple large display screens arranged in a 360° fashion, they were recognized and their preferences recalled by the application.
 They were then immersed in a high definition, 3D, Dolby surround-sound experience according to their preferences (e.g. beach, city, jungle, travel, rain, etc.).
 Key features of this experience included:

 Despite the many challenges that the team faced due to limited time, resources, and assets, they worked with exceptionally high speed, precision, and creativity in order to deliver the fully-functional applications in time for the event.

-In just four weeks, they developed, integrated and delivered the three applications.
+In just four weeks, they developed, integrated, and delivered the three applications.
 The applications were installed at the stations several hours prior to the event and the team continued to provide technical support throughout the event.

-The feedback from the visitors and client was overwhelmingly positive, many users referencing the high quality of the applications and the unique way in which they were integrated with the biometric technology and applied to the aviation industry.
+The feedback from the visitors and client was overwhelmingly positive, many users referenced the high quality of the applications and the unique way in which they were integrated with the biometric technology and applied to the aviation industry.